 The ash from the biomass boiler, which still contains the minerals and calcium from the dried food waste, is used in the community garden.

 We work really hard to keep our waste to landfill low by recycling and reusing wherever possible.
 We employ a Packaging Take Back scheme and enjoy huge support for this from our local suppliers.

 Sustainable supply chain management

-We source products which are as local, natural and organic as possible and from small independent suppliers by choice.
-Over 40% of our food ingredients are sourced in Scotland.
+We source products which are as local, natural and healthy as possible, and out of preference buy from small independent suppliers with green credentials.

 Single Use Plastic